Rogerwyf/simplerpy/docs/functional_specifications.md

 ## Functional Specifications
 ___
 ### Background
 rpy2 is a well-known bridging package for Python programmers to use R in Python.
-This package, *simplerpy*, will focus on looking and building upon its interface to make it simplier and easier to use, focusing on functions related to regression and hypothesis testing.
+This package, *simplerpy*, will focus on looking and building upon its interface to make it simpler and easier to use, focusing on functions related to regression and hypothesis testing.

 ### Users
 * Python programmers who would like to run statistical analysis with R in Python